 Please look at this as a big opportunity in your life, rather than doom and gloom!
 I’ve supported a good number of ladies through their menopause and out the other side.
 It really is a delight to be part of the process as ladies take this as a prompt to lift their lives on a new level.
 The clock is ticking and life needs to be enjoyed.

 The menopause affects each of us differently.
-Holistic therapies are ideal therefore because they are individualised and a superb way to take things forwards.
+Holistic therapies work well here because they are individualised.

-I provide remote consultations so can be your ‘secret helper’ working in the background to help you through this, and confidentiality and sensitivity to some of the issues that might come up is key, of course.
+I provide remote consultations so I can be your ‘secret helper’ working in the background to help you through this, and confidentiality and sensitivity to some of the issues that might come up are key, of course.

 My shamanic training has given me the ability to tune in and sense what you need at the time we speak so there is a lot more going on when we speak than just the words exchanged.